darwino/darwino-documentation/Installing Eclipse.md

 Developers**‘ (NOT Eclipse IDE for Java Developers).
 <http://www.eclipse.org/downloads/>

+Darwino has been validated with Eclipse 4.5.1, also known as Mars-1.

 Installing Eclipse is achieved by unzipping the archive in its target directory.
 The following directory structure shows eclipse unzipped into the c:\\Darwino
 directory: